gamerpixel387-crypto/projects/cpp_backend/README.md

    ```

 ## Note on Preview
 The live preview in this environment uses a **Node.js/TypeScript shim** because the sandboxed environment is optimized for Node.js execution.
-However, the `main.cpp` file provided here contains the full logic for the C++ backend you requested.
+However, the `main.cpp` file provided here contains the full logic for the C++ backend.